mdn/curriculum/curriculum/1-core/1-standards-and-semantics.md

   - Favor simple prose where possible; there is no benefit to making the language structure complex just because the topic is complex.

-  - Don’t use idioms or slang in your writing, as they make text harder to understand for an international audience, and harder to translate.
+  - Don't use idioms or slang in your writing, as they make text harder to understand for an international audience, and harder to translate.

   - Long sentences and long paragraphs made copy difficult to read.
 Break them up.